danielduarte/diffparse/README.md

 Simple parser for Diff files (unified diff format)

 ## Features

 - Parse a diff file from its filepath
 - Parse a diff directly from a string
+- Error reporting: If there are parsing errors, the partial result is returned and the list of detected errors including line numbers

 ## Usage

 ### Parse from file

-Given a filepath it returns a `Prmoise` that resolves to a JS object with the diff content parsed and easily accessible programmatically.
+Given a filepath it returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to a JS object with the diff content parsed and easily accessible programmatically.

 ```js
 const parser = require('@tandil/diffparse');